vibhoragarwal/techvibhor/_posts/microsoft_bot.md

        return backend_api
    ```

-   Point to this mocked API to test your streaming bot on emulator.
+   Point to this mocked API server to test your streaming bot on emulator.
+You would see multiple incremented activities being thrown on the interface
+   with the last one having complete data.
+Of course, we expected that, as we cannot update activity on the bot.

    ```commandline
    python3 app.py --mocked --api-url=http://localhost:5000